osisoft/OCS-Docs/content/visualize-data/power-bi-connector.md

      `DateTimeZone.From(RangeStart), DateTimeZone.From(RangeEnd), #duration(0, 1, 0, 0)`.<br><br>
      e.
 Click **Close & Apply**, and then select `Close & Apply` in Power Query Editor.<br><br>
      f.
 Click **Home**, and in the `Fields` pane right-click your data view type, and then choose `Incremental Refresh` in the dropdown menu.<br><br>
      g.
-Turn on `Incremental Refresh` and edit the values in the `Store rows in the last` fields.
-This builds a cache of data in Microsoft Power BI so you will not need to re-query the original data view.<br><br>
+Turn on `Incremental Refresh`, edit the values in the `Store rows in the last` fields, and click **Apply all** to save.<br>This builds a cache of data in Microsoft Power BI so you will not need to re-query the original data view.<br><br>
      ![Transform data](./images/mspowerbi-incremental-refresh.png)<br>
      This example shows that incremental refresh is turned on, will cache 30 days of data, and the last 5 days will be a rolling refresh of data.<br><br>
     For more information about incremental refresh, see the Microsoft  [Incremental refresh for datasets](https://docs.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview) page.